This post may contain affiliate links. Please read my disclosure policy.

 Chicken Soup On the Stove

-1. In a large pot, add in the chicken pieces, carrots, onion, garlic, and celery.
+- In a large pot, add the chicken pieces, carrots, onion, garlic, and celery.
 Season with salt and pepper.

-3. Cover and simmer until chicken is tender and the vegetables are soft.
+- Cover and simmer until the chicken is tender and the vegetables are soft.

-4. After about an hour, remove the chicken, shred chicken, discarding skin and bones (or save for future broth!).
+- After about an hour, remove the chicken and shred it, discarding the skin and bones (or saving them for future broth!).

-6. Serve the soup with one or two matzo balls to each bowl, or cool down before storing in the refrigerator.
+- Serve the soup with one or two matzo balls in each bowl, or cool down before storing it in the refrigerator.

-5. Serve the soup with one or two matzo balls to each bowl, or cool down before storing in the refrigerator.
+- Serve the soup with one or two matzo balls in each bowl, or let it cool before storing it in the refrigerator.

-3. Shred the meat off of the chicken, and stir back into the soup.
+- Shred the meat off of the chicken and stir it back into the soup.

-5. Serve the soup with one or two matzo balls to each bowl, or cool down before storing in the refrigerator.
+- Serve the soup with one or two matzo balls in each bowl, or cool down before storing it in the refrigerator.

 Tips for Really Good Matzo Soup

-Fresh dill will be your BFF.
-Dill is just quintessential in a classic matzo ball soup.
-If you don’ like dill, parsley would be a good addition.
+Fresh dill will be your best friend.
+It is quintessential in a classic matzo ball soup.
+If you don’t like dill, parsley would be a good addition.

 Don’t skimp on salt and pepper.
 Keep it handy!